Minimization of Transformed $L_1$ Penalty: Theory, Difference of Convex Function Algorithm, and Robust Application in

-For a fixed $y$, the under-determined linear system has infinitely many solutions.
-Let $x$ be one solution of $Ax=y$.
-It does not need to be the $l_0$ or $\rho_a$ minimizer.
-If $P_a(x) > 1$, we scale $y$ by the positive scalar $C$ as:
+Due to lack of scaling property of TL1, we introduce a normalization procedure to recover $\beta^0$.
+For a fixed $y$, the under-determined linear constraint has infinitely many solutions.
+Let $x^0$ be a solution of $Ax^0=y$, not necessarily the $l_0$ or $\rho_a$ minimizer.
+If $P_a(x^0) > 1$, we scale $y$ by a positive scalar $C$ as: